nss-evening-cohort-13/student-help/.github/ISSUE_TEMPLATE/Capstone-Issue-Ticket-Template.md

 >>

 #### REQUIRED: Copy/paste link TO THE FILE on your branch that you are having issues with
 We will not accept links to the whole repo.
-You must provide a link directly to the specific file **Your link:**
+You must provide a link directly to the specific file(s) associated with your request.
+**Your link:**

 #### Code Snippet